Munich Agreement: German invasion of rump Czechoslovakia

 In 1937, the Wehrmacht had formulated a plan, "Operation Green" (Fall Grün) for the invasion of Czechoslovakia.
 It was implemented shortly after the proclamation of the Slovak State on 15 March 1939.
-On 14 March, Slovakia seceded from Czechoslovakia and became a separate pro-Nazi state.
+On 14 March, Slovakia seceded from Czechoslovakia and became a separate Nazi-subordinate state.
 The following day, Carpatho-Ukraine proclaimed independence as well, but after three days, it was completely occupied and annexed by Hungary.
 Czechoslovak President Emil Hácha traveled to Berlin and was left waiting, and orders to invade had already been given.
 During the meeting with Hitler, Hácha was threatened with the bombing of Prague if he refused to order the Czech troops to lay down their arms.
 That news induced a heart attack from which he was revived by an injection from Hitler's doctor.
 Hácha then agreed to sign the communiqué accepting the German occupation of the remainder of Bohemia and Moravia, "which in its unctuous mendacity was remarkable even for the Nazis."
 Churchill's prediction was fulfilled, as German armies entered Prague and proceeded to occupy the rest of the country, which was transformed into a protectorate of the Reich.
 In March 1939, Konstantin von Neurath was appointed as Reichsprotektor and served as Hitler's personal representative in the protectorate.
 Immediately after the occupation, a wave of arrests began, mostly of refugees from Germany, Jews and Czech public figures.
 By November, Jewish children had been expelled from their schools and their parents fired from their jobs.
 Universities and colleges were closed after demonstrations against the occupation of Czechoslovakia.
 Over 1200 students were sent to concentration camps, and nine student leaders were executed on 17 November (International Students' Day).